-Coi ntrols/objectives Comment Compliance ransport management plan & temporary and closure requirements for major events In accordance with the EMP, appropriate traffic management plan/traffic control plan will be required for any event which proposes road closures and changes.
+Controls/objectives Comment Compliance 3 Transport management plan & temporary road closure requirements for major events In accordance with the EMP, appropriate traffic management plan/traffic control plan will be required for any event which proposes road closures and changes.
 Road closures must be approved by Wollongong's Traffic Committee prior to the event approval being granted.
-Conditioned to comply 4 E vents held on council land 2.
-The formal booking of any public reserve is required upfront to ensure the event may be held.
+Conditioned to comply 4 Events held on council land The formal booking of any public reserve is required upfront to ensure the event may be held.
 This may be arranged through contacting Council's Customer Service Centre.
 However, the initial booking of the public reserve does not automatically guarantee that formal approval will be granted for the event.
 Therefore, Council's initial correspondence will advise that the booking is tentative, pending the final determination of any formal application.
 Park Booking fees are payable for all events.
 This will occur for individual events as part of the EA.
-Yes 5 C Other relevant legislation The event organiser is to operate the event in accordance with the following legislation: The development application does not remove any obligation for compliance Yes • 5.1 Occupational Health & Safety Act 2000 with other legislation.
-Reference to other relevant legislation is contained in the EMP. • 5.2 Protection of the Environment Operations Act 1997 6 E vent management 1.
-The management of an event is a complex task and it is strongly recommended that The Event Management Plan includes requirements for events to meet Yes proponents proposing to hold an event should employ the services of a professional event management organiser. based on the specifics of the event.
-These documents are able to be confirmed as part of the Event Application.
+Yes 5 Other relevant legislation The event organiser is to operate the event in accordance with the following legislation: 5.1 Occupational Health & Safety Act 2000 5.2 Protection of the Environment Operations Act 1997 6 Event management The development application does not remove any obligation for compliance with other legislation.
+Reference to other relevant legislation is contained in the EMP.
+Yes The management of an event is a complex task and it is strongly recommended that The Event Management Plan includes requirements for events to meet Yes